plausible/wordpress/readme.txt

 Plausible features a realtime dashboard, entry pages report and integration with Search Console.
 You can track your paid campaigns and conversions.
 You can invite team members.
 You can even [import your historical stats from Google Analytics](https://plausible.io/docs/google-analytics-import).
 Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Google Analytics.

-### Invite team members and share your dashboard

-Plausible is shareable.
-Your stats are private by default but you can choose to be transparent and make them public so anyone with your custom link can view them.
-You can also share your stats privately by generating a secure link.
-This link is impossible to guess but you can add password protection for extra security.
-You can invite team members and assign user roles too.

 ## Built for WordPress

 Plausible fits naturally into how WordPress sites are built and managed:

 - Works with any WordPress theme
 - Compatible with caching and performance plugins
 - No need to edit theme files or use tag managers
 - Simple setup with no coding required
 - View your stats directly in your WordPress dashboard

 ## Google Analytics alternative for WordPress